 These comprehensive math vocabulary lists are based on the Common Core State Math Standards and are organized by grade level.
 The lists are also organized by the key K12 Common Core math content categories (geometry, measurement & data, etc.).
-These hundreds of academic vocabulary lists, comprised of thousands of key math terms, can be used with all twenty-five of VocabularySpellingCity's learning activities.
+These hundreds of academic vocabulary lists, comprised of thousands of key math terms, can be used with over thirty-five of VocabularySpellingCity’s learning activities.
+Read MoreRead Less

 The Math Common Core State Standards provide clear goals defining what students should understand and be able to do at every grade level.
 On every math page, there is a “standards overview table” summarizing the Common Core Standards’ math learning goals and skills for that grade and content area.